Adolf Benca

-Adolf Benca (born 16 May 1959, in Bratislava, Czechoslovakia), is an American painter of Slovakian origin.
+Adolf Benca (born 16 May 1959) is an American painter of Slovakian origin.

 Early life and beginnings

 Benca was born on 16 May 1959, in Bratislava, Czechoslovakia.
 He was the older of two children, the younger being his sister Lubica.
 His family immigrated to the United States when he was ten years old, in 1969.
 From 1969 to 1973 he attended the Elementary Private School in Chicago.
 He attended Grayslake High School in Illinois between 1973 and 1977.

 He became interested in art very early in his life, attending several art schools in Chicago while he was an elementary student.

 In 1966, while he was still living in Czechoslovakia, he was already illustrating children's books.
 In 1968, a year prior to his family emigrating from Czechoslovakia, because of Russian occupation of Bratislava, his family moved to Vienna, where young Benca became interested in philosophy and started painting mythological themes and subjects.
 He participated in a few young artist programs in 1970 and 1975.